oberocks/superjsonic/README.md

 ## Installation

 One cannot simply install Super JSonic.
-At least not yet, because it's still being developed and packaged for the wild - and the dope ass beatbox beats in the twisted imaginations of web developers around the globe.
+At least not yet, because it's still being developed and packaged for the wild - and the so-called "dope ass" beatbox beats in the twisted imaginations of web developers around the globe.

 <br>